mahendra2890/event_scheduling_and_reservation_system/DOCKER_README.md

 ## Next Steps

-1. **Add PostgreSQL**: Uncomment database service in docker-compose.yml
+1. **Add PostgreSQL**: Uncomment database service in docker-compose.yml when needed
 2. **Add Redis**: For caching and session storage
 3. **Add Nginx**: For reverse proxy and static files
 4. **Add CI/CD**: GitHub Actions or GitLab CI